 - Monitoring electrical connections

-Noise And Visual Concerns
+Noise and Visual Issues

 - Good annual sunlight exposure